myelintek/documentation/user/mlops.rst

 This tutorial will show you how to:

 * Start a machine learning pipeline for `YOLOv5 <https://github.com/ultralytics/yolov5>`_ object detection.
+* Visualize the YOLOv5 model training results to see the performance.

 Preparation
 ===========